Introduction

 One prerequisite for your MBA application is having an undergraduate degree from an accredited university.
 While some business schools focus primarily on your most recent grades, colleges still look at your overall GPA.

-While most business schools do not set a minimum GPA requirement, the average GPA of accepted students is 3.5 to 3.7.
+While most business schools do not set a minimum GPA requirement, the average GPA of accepted students is around 3.5.
 Having a high GPA isn’t the end-all-be-all; it won’t necessarily secure your acceptance into your desired MBA program.
 Likewise, if you have a lower GPA, you can still get into a top business school with a strong application.

 You have to sell your qualifications and professional experiences in the application and explain why the school is perfect for you and what you will contribute if accepted.
 Your transcript is an essential element of your application, as it indicates how you will perform in graduate school.